mitre-attack/car/docs/coverage/index.md

 Generated on: September 24, 2021

 A cross-walk of CAR, [Sigma](https://github.com/SigmaHQ/sigma), [Elastic Detection](https://github.com/elastic/detection-rules), and [Splunk Security Content](https://github.com/splunk/security_content/tree/develop/detections) rules in terms of their coverage of ATT&CK Techniques and Sub-techniques.
 Note that some analytics may have coverage for multiple techniques, so there is not necessarily a 1:1 correlation between the number of hits in this table for a technique/sub-technique and the number of analytics in each repository.
+The below table is current as of the Generated On date at the top of this page.

 * \# CAR: the number of CAR analytics that contain coverage for the technique/sub-technique.
 * \# Sigma: the number of Sigma rules that contain coverage for the technique/sub-technique.